dmorl/MichiganCOVID/README.md

 * Description: Probable deceased COVID cases across Michigan identifying as American Indian or Alaska Native
 * Values: Integer
 * Missing values: Lack of probable deceased cases at the time of the report represented as "0"
+Note: As of 2020-08-02, this category is no longer being reported and is left as blank in the dataset

 PD_Asian
 * Column: DC
 * Description: Probable deceased COVID cases across Michigan identifying as Asian/Pacific Islander
 * Values: Integer
 * Missing values: Lack of probable deceased cases at the time of the report represented as "0"
+Note: As of 2020-08-02, this category is no longer being reported and is left as blank in the dataset

 PD_Black
 * Column: DD